 Step 2.
 Make honey syrup

-Add about 2 cups of warm water directly to serving pitcher.
-Pour ½ cup of raw honey and stir vigorously to break up the sugar crystals in the honey.
+Add warm water and raw honey directly to the serving pitcher.
+Stir vigorously to break up the sugar crystals in the honey.

 Add the squeezed lemon juice to the honey syrup and mix well.

-Pour into serving glass with a fresh mint and lemon wedge as garnish.
+Pour into a serving glass with ice cubes, add a sprig of fresh mint and lemon wedge as garnish.

 This delicious lemonade can be kept in the refrigerator for up to 2 weeks.
-It is natural for the lemon pulp to settle on the bottom, just give a quick stir or swirl and enjoy!
+It is natural for the lemon pulp to settle on the bottom of the glass or pitcher, give a quick stir or swirl, and enjoy!

-Below are some affiliate links that may be helpful to you as you make this lemonade recipe.
-You can find some of these items cheaper at your local store but it helps to have a link so you know what you're looking for.
+Below are some affiliate links that may be helpful to you as you make this homemade lemonade recipe.
+You can find some of these items cheaper at your local store, but having a link helps you know what you're looking for.

 - Ingredients: organic pure lemon juice, raw honey